 Thus, you should choose to take coffee in the morning and then the ashwagandha supplement at night.

 Additionally, be sure not to exceed recommended dosages of either substance - coffee should not exceed 400 mg per day, while an optimal ashwagandha intake per day varies between 1300 and 1950 mg.

 Furthermore, make sure to select high-quality ashwagandha root extract that is certified organic and its 3rd party testing.

-So next time you reach for your coffee cup, why not try throwing in some ashwagandha for added benefits?
+So next time you reach for your morning coffee cup, why not try throwing in some organic ashwagandha for added benefits?
 Who knows – maybe this unlikely duo will soon become your new favorite coffee companion!